Injured Working on a Yacht, Sailboat or Private Vessel?

+Crews of motorized yachts, chartered boats and sailing boats may be able to sue the vessel owners and their employers for negligence or unseaworthiness.
 With more than 50 years of maritime law experience, our attorneys have gone up against a wide range of companies in the fishing industry and have represented nearly every type of worker out on the sea.
-This includes the many significant injury recoveries we gained for employees hurt while working on private yachts.
-Everyone at the firm is dedicated to helping maritime employees understand the rights and remedies that are available after an on-the-job injury at sea.

-Does the Jones Act Apply to Crew Member Injury?
+Does the Jones Act Apply to Crew Member Injury on a Private Vessel?

 Under the Jones Act, your employer is responsible for providing a safe working environment, proper training and equipment free of defects.
 When employers or private vessel owners fail to do this, injured employees may be able to pursue Jones Act claims.